Semily District

 Semily District (okres Semily) is a district in the Liberec Region of the Czech Republic.
-Its capital is the town of Semily, but the most populated town is Turnov.
+Its capital is the town of Semily, but the most populous town is Turnov.

 Administrative division

 Semily District is divided into three administrative districts of municipalities with extended competence: Semily, Jilemnice and Turnov.
 Turnov is the only such administrative district in the country, whose borders do not correspond to the borders of the district, and extends also to the neighbouring districts of Jablonec nad Nisou and Liberec.

 List of municipalities

 Towns are marked in bold and market towns in italics: